MicrosoftDocs/SupportArticles-docs/Teams/Teams-devices-and-rooms/sip-gateway-issues.md

 ms.reviewer: scapero, chasing
 ---

-# Troubleshoot common issues related to SIP Gateway
+# Common issues when you use SIP devices with Teams

 SIP Gateway enables your organization to use any compatible SIP device with Microsoft Teams.
-This article lists some common issues that may occur when you use an SIP device, and provides solutions that you can try.
+This article lists some common issues that might occur when you use a compatible SIP device to make and receive calls through Microsoft Teams, and provides steps to help you troubleshoot these issues.

 ## I can't onboard my device

-1. Verify that you're using a [compatible device](/microsoftteams/sip-gateway-plan#compatible-devices).
+1. Verify that you're using a [compatible SIP device](/microsoftteams/sip-gateway-plan#compatible-devices).
 1. Make sure that you've reset the device to factory default settings.
-1. Verify that [the SIP Gateway provisioning server's URL is correctly set](/microsoftteams/sip-gateway-configure#set-the-sip-gateway-provisioning-server-url) to the HTTP URL.
+1. Verify that [the SIP Gateway provisioning server's URL](/microsoftteams/sip-gateway-configure#set-the-sip-gateway-provisioning-server-url) begins with HTTP, not HTTPS.
+For example, use `http://noam.ipp.sdg.teams.microsoft.com`, not `https://noam.ipp.sdg.teams.microsoft.com`.
 1. Check if the device can connect to SIP Gateway.
-For more information, see [Configure SIP Gateway](/microsoftteams/sip-gateway-configure).
+Verify that connection isn't blocked by your firewall and proxy, and the required https endpoints and TCP/UDP ports are open.
+For more information, see the **Before you can configure SIP Gateway** part in [Configure SIP Gateway](/microsoftteams/sip-gateway-configure).

 ## Web app authentication fails when I try to sign in